hashicorp/vagrant/v2/docs/config/vm/network.md

 * `:bridge` - The full name of the network to bridge to.
 If this is specified, then Vagrant will not ask the user.
 * `:mac` - The MAC address to assign to this network adapter.

+A valid config line for OsX could be something like this:

+    config.vm.network :bridged, :bridge => 'en0: Ethernet'